 Natural gas production in Canada is mainly from the Western Canada Sedimentary Basin (WCSB) in British Columbia, Alberta, and Saskatchewan.
 Unconventional gas is primarily located in northeast British Columbia and northwest Alberta.
 Natural gas is also produced from offshore Nova Scotia and smaller amounts are produced in Ontario and New Brunswick.

 Source: NEB, Canada's Energy Future 2015

 Atlantic Canada is currently the only region producing natural gas offshore.
-Offshore exploration programs are active and there are two offshore natural gas projects in production in Nova Scotia.
+Two natural gas offshore exploration programs are active and in production off the coast of Nova Scotia:

 - The Sable Offshore Energy Project began producing natural gas in 1999.
 The project is located on the Scotian Shelf, approximately 200 kilometres off the coast of Nova Scotia.

 - Deep Panuke started producing natural gas from the Deep Panuke field in 2013.
 The project is located approximately 250 kilometres southeast of Halifax on the Scotian Shelf.